podlove/documentation/podlove-publisher/reference/shortcodes.md

 - **roles:** One of "yes", "no".
 Display role.
 Default: "no"
 - **group:** Filter lists by group.
 Default: "all"
 - **groups:** One of "yes", "no".
 Display group.
 Default: "no"
 - **donations** One of "yes", "no".
 Display donation column.
-Default: "no"
+Default: "yes"
 - **flattr:** "yes" or "no".
 Display Flattr column.
 Default: "no"

 ##### Examples